 Building Your Identity

 3. Focus on your right to win.
 A right to win is the ability to meet challenge after challenge with a reasonable likelihood of success.
 Instead of relying on a single product or service to define your business, develop a strong identity — a recognizable expression of what your enterprise does well and why it matters — that makes your company truly distinct.
 Don’t abandon your old business model entirely; build on your existing strengths.
-In many disrupted industries, the new and old business models continue to coexist: brick-and-mortar groceries will not go away entirely, just as there continue to be brick-and-mortar bookstores.
-But you need to create one consistent approach to everything you do.
-Like Amazon, Apple, IKEA, Starbucks, or other iconic companies, you will then continually send a strong signal of who you are and what customers can expect from you.
+In many disrupted industries, the new and old business models continue to coexist: Brick-and-mortar groceries will not go away entirely, just as bric-and-mortar bookstores have not.
+Combine those core capabilities to create one consistent approach that applies to everything you do.
+Like Amazon, Apple, IKEA, Starbucks, or other iconic companies, you will send a strong, steady signal of who you are and what customers can expect from you.
 Or as Harvard Business School professor Clayton M. Christensen, who developed today’s prevailing concept of disruption, put it: “Decide what you stand for, and then stand for it all the time.”

 You gain your right to win by building and maintaining a system of distinctive cross-functional capabilities — combinations of people, knowledge, IT, tools, structures, and processes, refined and developed over time.
 To preeminent business historian Alfred D. Chandler Jr., this “integrated learning base” was the single most important factor for business success.
 You already have some of those capabilities, or you wouldn’t have gotten this far, but you may need to develop or acquire others, as PetSmart did.
 Orient your business around those key capabilities.
 Make long-term investments to support them, and divest businesses that don’t fit.